mattpe/ucad/02-nodejs-basics.md

 - Line length: avoid writing horizontally long lines of code
 - Avoid large code files, split to smaller modules

 **Returning:** A short report _describing your implementation_ including a link to your code in Github and screen shots of your running environment (e.g. images displaying HTTP requests and corresponding responsenses in practice).
+Optionally, you can write similar report in the `readme.md` (or other markdown) file of your project and submit a direct link to the file to OMA.
 Check assignment in OMA for more details.

 **Grading:** max 5 points, see details in assignment requirements above.